ImSpiDy/X-Charge-Mode/README.md

 # 1. Termux

- su -c slow

- su -c med
+Run :

- su -c fast
+su -c "setprop xcharge Fast" ( or fast or High or high )

+su -c "setprop xcharge Med" ( or med or Medium or medium )

+su -c "setprop xcharge Slow" ( or slow or Low or low )

 # 2. FKM